the1frombeyond/Gogeta/README.md

 ## 🎯 Philosophy

-GOGETA is built around a simple idea:
+GOGETA is built on a simple idea:

 > Development should feel like directing intelligence—not fighting complexity.

+You’re no longer just writing code.

+You’re **designing systems that build themselves**.

 ---

+## 🧩 What Makes It Different?

+GOGETA is not:

+* ❌ Just a CLI
+* ❌ Just an AI wrapper
+* ❌ Just automation

+GOGETA is:

+* ✅ A **development system**
+* ✅ A **multi-agent engine**
+* ✅ A **workflow standard**

+---

 ## 🤝 Contributing

-Contributions are welcome.
+Want to push this further?

-* Open an issue
+* Open issues
 * Suggest features
 * Submit pull requests

+Built for people who don’t just use tools—they evolve them.

 ---